Nanango: History

 On 29 January 1920, the Nanango War Memorial was unveiled by Major-General Thomas William Glasgow.

 A Baptist congregation was formed in Nanango in 1929 and was officially constituted in 1932.
 The Nanango Baptist Church officially opened at 81 Drayton Street on Saturday 29 February 1936.
 In 1998, the congregation needed a more spacious church and relocated to a new building at 37 Mount Stanley Road, under the new name of Nanango Community Baptist Church.
 The old church was sold into private ownership.

-After World War I, however, growth levelled off until the early 1970s, when the development of the Tarong Power Station led to a third population explosion.
+The development of the Tarong Power Station led to a population increase in Nanango..

 In April 1921, two subdivisions at Nanango and Tarong Estate and Township were advertised for auction by John Darley and Isles, Love and Co.
 The Tarong Estate, 12 mi from Nanango and Tarong railway stations, offered 25 agricultural farms and 62 town allotments, while the Grange Estate, 11 mi from Nanango and 18 mi from Kingaroy, in the Parish of Booie, offered 15 dairy farms.

 Nanango State High School opened on 25 January 1982, having previously been a secondary department attached to Nanango State School.

 The Nanango Library opened in 1962.